-In case (ii), where there are two identical low-cost firms, the relevant critical discount factor changes significantly.
-In the punishment phase, firm 1, which is assumed to break the collusive agreement, has to cope with the other low-cost firm and, hence, the price is driven down to equal the effective marginal cost in all markets under attack.
-Thus, profit in the punishment phase will be equal to zero and we get because $\pi_i^E = \pi_i^M$ from (3) and (4).
-Compared with the original two-country model, the increased profit in the deviation phase increases the critical discount factor, whereas the vanishing profits in the punishment phase have a depressing effect.
-This trade-off remains ambiguous and we cannot compare the discount factor in equation (22) with the one in (6).
+Case (ii).
+In this case there are two identical low-cost firms and it can be shown that the relevant critical discount factor changes significantly.
+The reason is that in the punishment phase, firm 1, which is assumed to break the collusive agreement, has to cope with the other low-cost firm and, hence, the price is driven down to equal the effective marginal cost in all markets under attack.
+Thus, profit in the punishment phase will be equal to zero and we get where the last step in equation (22) follows since $\pi_i^E = \pi_i^M$ from (3) and (4).
+Compared with the original two-country model, the rise in profit in the deviation phase leads to a higher critical discount factor, whereas the fall in profit in the punishment phase lowers the critical discount factor $(\bar{\Theta}i)$.
+The effect then depends on the relative magnitudes and we cannot determine these.
+Furthermore, it means that we cannot compare the discount factor in equation (22) with the one in (6).